 - 1 tsp. of ground pepper – remember to add less (I’d start with 1/2 tsp.) and then add more for flavor later

-- Lower the temperature to medium - a small boil, and cook for about 1 hour or until potatoes are tender.
+- Lower the temperature to medium – a small boil, Cover and cook for about 1 hour

 - You can also make this in a slow cooker.
 You’ll need to cook it pretty much all day on high to make the potatoes tender enough to enjoy.

 - Also, don’t forget to sign up for my newsletter!
 And, please like us on Facebook.
 Have a wonderful day.